Skinah/wled/README.md

 # WLED Binding

-This openHAB binding allows you to auto discover and use LED strings from the WLED project found here:
+This openHAB binding allows you to auto discover and use LED strings based on the WLED project:
 <https://github.com/Aircoookie/WLED>

 ## Fault Finding

 To watch what the binding does you can enter this in to the openHAB console, `log:set TRACE org.openhab.binding.wled` which will allow you to test the same commands in a web browser to determine if it is a bug in the binding, or in the firmware for WLED.
+Firmware 0.10.2 is working very well with this binding after extensive testing, so if an issue is found please report what firmware version you are using.

 ## Supported Things